Melania Trump Says ‘Gift Of Nature’ Can Heal Sick Kids But What About Insurance?

 Melania Trump visited a children’s hospital in Washington D.C.
-Wedesday where she talked about the power of “positive environments” to heal sick kids.
+Wednesday where she talked about the power of “positive environments” to heal sick kids.

 “I am a passionate believer in integrating and interpreting nature’s elements into our daily lives to create a warm, nurturing and positive environment,” said Melania Trump, based on a statement released by Children’s National Hospital.
 “I believe that these same natural benefits can be instrumental to enhancing the health and well-being of all children.”